01 Jun

 What is Gelatin?

 Gelatin is a collection of peptides and proteins produced by partial hydrolysis of collagen extracted from the skin, bones, and connective tissues of animals such as domesticated cattle, chicken, pigs, and fish.
-However, it can also be produced from chicken, birds, ducks, or even insects.
-Note that all gelatin is made from animals.
+However, it can also be produced from chicken, birds, ducks, seaweed or even insects.
+Note that almost all gelatin are made from animals.

 What is Gelatin used for?